Spec-DY/CatchUp/README.md

 ## Note
 ### After Switching to Unmanaged Expo
 - **Expo Go** can no longer be used.
 You must use an emulator or connect your device via USB.
-- Alternatively, you can manually install the APK:
+- Alternatively, you can manually install the APK after prebuild:
   `android\app\build\outputs\apk\debug\app-debug.apk`.

 ---